BenBean18/RadioNotes/amplifier/notes_RFamps.md

 Data with a 330ohm resistor up and 330ohm resistor down is in the scope_data_2/ALL0002 folder (verify: ptp = 8.08V)

 Data with no load at 7MHz is in the scope_data_3/ALL0003 folder (verify: it's slow and 9.6Vptp)

+returned oscope :( time to start on kicad now though! with Bf=60 we get 11.5W out for 3.05W dissipated through transistor, 80% efficient, not terrible!
+I could try to go for more power but that doesn't seem worth it.
+Also, we're dangerously close to the maximum Vds (max 50V, peaking at 41V during normal operation and going higher otherwise).
+If run off 12V, peak voltage is 37V during normal operation (again, above that for like 20us but that's sim so who knows if it's real) for 8.97W out dissipating 2.5W.
+And I might get some extra components to swap around because the board layout doesn't dictate the components.

+Also, was planning on adding another section for an alternative push-pull gate driver using [these guys](https://www.mouser.com/datasheet/2/196/Infineon_IRLML2060_DataSheet_v01_01_EN-3363619.pdf).